knative/docs/blog/docs/articles/knative-eventing-vision.md

 ### Support for more than just Brokers

-The EventType API will deprecate the “broker” field and replace it with a “reference”, which can be any Knative Resource, such a Channel, a Sink, or even a Database.
+The EventType API will deprecate the `.spec.broker` field and replace it with a `.spec.reference`, which can be any Knative Resource, such a Channel, a Sink, or even a Database.

 The good news is: This breaks the limitation to only use the event type metadata with the Broker API only.
 Even when there is no filter on Channel/Subscription APIs, it is still important to know what event types are emitted to components like channels or sinks!